 When Choosing A Website Company

-Look at some websites they have produced.
+If you’re ready to seek help from a website marketing company, you should look at some websites they have produced.
 Copy a few paragraphs of content and search for it on Google.
 Does it pop up, word for word or nearly so on a bunch other sites?
-Run away.
+If so, run away.
+Fast.

 Ask for referrals.
 Talk to the people who have their sites already.
 Are they getting leads?
 Or excuses and more pitches?